From Shiny Brites to Designer Collaborations, These Are the Best Christmas Ornaments

-- It’s a very specific style, so it may not be for everyone
+- A very specific style, so it may not be for everyone

 Why we chose it: Revitalizing a popular mid-century brand you no longer have to hunt down piece by piece.

 Since its popularity peaked around the 1950s, Shiny Brite ornaments have become a symbol of mid-century Christmas decor.
-You can find originals on your grandparents’ tree and in antiques shops—or check out West Elm’s collection, created in collaboration with Shiny Brite.
-Grab a set of 20 colored glass balls for an instant mid-century–style tree, and add in these traditional Shiny Brite forms for good measure.
+You may be able to find originals on your grandparents’ tree and in antiques shops—or check out West Elm’s very own collection, created in collaboration with Shiny Brite.
+Grab a set of 20 colored glass balls for an instant throwback tree, and add in these traditional Shiny Brite forms for good measure.

 Material: Mostly wood, glass, and ceramic | How it hangs: String or hook | Breakability: Varies based on material